lufry/ScreenShot-Camera/README.md

 * **Brightness:** Lightens or darkens the screen using a transparent color overlay.
 * **Contrast:** Tightens or widens the dynamic visual range via overlay tinting approximations.
 * **Temperature:** Warms the image with golden tones or cools it with blue tones to simulate different times of day or weather conditions.
+* **Emote:** First select an emote to perform.
+When you'll take the screenshot the character will perform the emote, hide the WoW UI and after 1.5s the screenshot will be saved in your WoW directory.

 ## Installation